Deb Bakerjian, Ph.D., A.P.R.N., F.A.A.N., F.A.A.N.P., F.G.S.A.

 Associate Dean for Practice and Clinical Professor

-Bakerjian led several workforce enhancement grants funded by the Health Resources and Services Administration (HRSA) over the last decade.
-Currently, she is the director for the primary care nurse practitioner residency program, a primary care training enhancement grant for physician assistants and nurse practitioners, as well as a grant to enhance the skills of registered nurses in public health.
-She recently received an additional $4 million from HRSA to develop a nurse-led mobile clinic.
-Bakerjian is also the co-principal investigator and co-editor-in-chief for the Agency for Healthcare Research and Quality (AHRQ) Patient Safety Network website and co-principal investigator for Cal Long Term Care Compare, a statewide website that provides data to consumers on the quality of long-term care organizations such as nursing homes.
+Bakerjian has been consistently funded to lead several workforce enhancement grants by the Health Resources and Services Administration (HRSA) and Song Brown at the state level.
+Currently, she is the director for three HRSA funded grants; an advanced practice provider primary care fellowship program, an interprofessional training enhancement grant for physician assistants, as well as a grant to develop a nurse-led mobile clinic.
+Additionally, Bakerjian received $6 milliion in funding from the Department of Labor to train nurse faculty.
+She is also the co-principal investigator with Dr. Patrick Romano for Cal Long Term Care Compare, a statewide website that provides data to consumers on the quality of long-term care organizations such as nursing homes.

 Bakerjian was a Pat Archbold Predoctoral Scholar and a Claire M. Fagin Postdoctoral Fellow at UC San Francisco in the Department of Social and Behavioral Sciences, where she was also an assistant adjunct professor.
-She earned a Doctor of Philosophy in Health Policy and Gerontology in 2006 and a Master in Science of Nursing in 1992, both from the UCSF School of Nursing.
-Her doctoral study, “Utilization of Nurse Practitioners in Nursing Homes: A Comparison with Physicians,” received the 2006 Dissertation of the Year Award at UCSF.
+She earned a Doctor of Philosophy in Health Policy and Gerontology in 2006 and a Master’s of Science in Nursing in 1992, both from the UCSF School of Nursing.
+Her doctoral study, “Utilization of Nurse Practitioners in Nursing Homes: A Comparison with Physicians,” received the 2006 Dissertation of the Year Award.
 Bakerjian earned both a family nurse practitioner and physician assistant certificate from the UC Davis School of Medicine in 1991 and a Bachelor of Science in Health Services Administration from the University of Phoenix in 1983.
 She received an Associate Degree in Nursing from Evergreen Valley College in San Jose, California, in 1977.

-She is a fellow in the American Academy of Nursing, the American Association of Nurse Practitioners, Western Academy of Nurses and the Gerontological Society of America.
+Bakerjian was awarded the Distinguished Educator in Gerontological Nursing by the Hartford Center for Gerontological Excellence in Nursing.
+She is a fellow in the American Academy of Nursing, the American Association of Nurse Practitioners, and the Gerontological Society of America.
+She has also been inducted into the Western Academy of Nurses.

 Contact Information: Phone: 916-734-2145 | E-mail: dbakerjian@health.ucdavis.edu